Episcopal Diocese of Southeast Florida

 The Episcopal Church in Southeast Florida is a diocese of the Episcopal Church in the United States of America (ECUSA) which extends from Key West, Florida on the south, to Jensen Beach on the north and inland to Clewiston on the west.
 Major cities in the diocese are Miami, Fort Lauderdale and West Palm Beach.
 The diocese takes in all of Miami-Dade County, Broward County, Palm Beach County, and Martin County, along with the Florida Keys portion of Monroe County and the eastern part of Hendry County.
 The diocese is a part of Province IV of the Episcopal Church.

 The current diocesan bishop of Southeast Florida is Peter Eaton.
 The cathedral church of the diocese is Trinity Episcopal Cathedral, Miami.
-The diocese currently comprises 83 churches.

 The philanthropic outreach arm of the Episcopal Church in Southeast Florida is Episcopal Charities of Southeast Florida.

+The diocese reported 32,883 members in 2015 and 25,810 members in 2023; no membership statistics were reported in 2024 national parochial reports.
+Plate and pledge income for the 74 filing congregations of the diocese in 2024 was $22,314,604.
+Average Sunday attendance (ASA) in 2024 was 7,094 persons, a relative decrease from the reported 11,900 in 2015.

 History

 The Diocese of Southeast Florida was created in 1969 when the Diocese of South Florida was split to form the dioceses of Central Florida, Southwest Florida and Southeast Florida.